-Counterproductive work behaviors (CWBs) are those actions undertaken by the employee that are detrimental to the overall work environment.
-The reasons for engaging in such behaviors and the means of expressing them differ from situation to situation, and as a result it can be difficult for organizations to pinpoint exactly what the causes of CWBs may be.
-This article seeks to find antecedents for CWBs in organizational breaches of the psychological contract, or the employee’s inherent expectations about how the reciprocal relationship between employer and employee ought to be.
+Counterproductive work behavior (CWB) means actions by employees that are detrimental to the overall work environment.
+The reasons for engaging in such behaviors and the means of expressing them differ from situation to situation, and as a result it can be difficult for organizations to pinpoint the exact cause of CWB.
+Researchers (Jensen et al., 2010) look for antecedents of CWB.
+They consider organizational breaches of the psychological contract, or the employee’s inherent expectations about how the relationship between employer and employee ought to be.
 In other words, does deviant workplace behavior result from perceived organizational injustices and mistreatment?

-Does this study serve to warn organizations about the definitive CWBs they will experience as a result of breaching an employee’s psychological contract?
-It does not, but rather, it hints at potential motivations for certain types of negative behaviors that employees willfully engage in.
-This study should be viewed as a guide to remind organizations to clearly discuss mutual goals and expectations with employees and to consistently monitor that employees feel as though they are being adequately rewarded.
+This study hints at potential motivations for certain types of negative behaviors that employees willfully engage in.
+It should be viewed as a guide to remind organizations to clearly discuss mutual goals and expectations with employees and to consistently ensure that employees feel as though they are being adequately rewarded.

 Jensen, J., Opland, R., & Ryan, A. (2010).
 Psychological Contracts and Counterproductive Work Behaviors: Employee Responses to Transactional and Relational Breach.
 Journal of Business and Psychology, 25(4), 555-568.